 Black Excellence at King's, Past and Present

-Meet some of the King's alumni, current students, faculty members and staff who are making a difference at King's, in our communities and in our world.
+Meet some of the King's alumni, current students, faculty members, and staff who are making a difference at King's, in our communities, and in our world.

-Casey Akase – Year 2, Specialization in Financial Economics
+Casey Akase – Year 3, Specialization in Financial Economics

 Sunday Ajak – BA ’23 (Social Justice & Peace Studies and Sociology)

-Sunday Ajak says that at his core, he is a merely a writer who loves to bring his thoughts into reality.
+Sunday Ajak says that at his core, he is merely a writer who loves to bring his thoughts into reality.
 “Everything I ever written, I have experienced, or have been thoughts that manifested through the amazing people in my life.
 I have a dream that one day my speeches will change the world, and I live in each moment trying to make that a reality.”
 On February 13, 2023, Ajak was elected president of Western's University Student Council (USC) for the 2023-4 academic year.

 Joseph Chakabveyo – BMOS ’20 (Accounting)

 Joseph Chakabveyo, also known as DJ Joze, migrated to Canada in 2014.
 After graduating from Montcalm High School, he attended Fanshawe, then transferred to King’s University College for the accounting program.
 While in university, he was also DJing in the local bars.
 Chakabveyo has received numerous DJ awards in London.
-Currently he works as an accountant during the week and DJs on the weekend.
+Currently, he works as an accountant during the week and DJs on the weekend.

-Leslie Daley – Year 2, Honours Specialization in Finance and Administration, Minor in Analytics and Decision Sciences
+Leslie Daley – Year 3, Honours Specialization in Finance and Administration, Minor in Analytics and Decision Sciences

 Tasniem El Niwairi – Year 3, Bachelor of Arts Specializing in Psychology